shakirul6996/ns-O-RAN-flexric/README.md

 ```
 docker compose down
 ```
-and then try step 2.
+and then try step 2. <br\>

-3. Some times machine IP doesn't work as it's installed in docker so you may use your docker gateway IP to run this.
+2. Some times machine IP doesn't work as it's installed in docker so you may use your docker gateway IP to run this.
 (Example IP: 172.17.0.1 or  172.20.0.1  find out for you case ) After changing 'NS3_HOST' IP with gateway IP then again start docker with:
 ```
     docker compose up --build -d
 ```
-   if it doesn't work then try step 3 but before trying step 2 first make docker compose down and then try step 3.
+   if it doesn't work then try step 3 but before trying step 2 first make docker compose down and then try step 3.<br\>
-5. modify the Docker compose file and exclude the port like this :
+3. modify the Docker compose file and exclude the port like this : <br\>

 image

-and save the file and start docker again:
+and save the file and start docker again: <br\>

 ```
     docker compose up --build -d
 ```

 this works for my setup.
 You will see scenario list appear in the GUI.
+<br\><br\><br\>